-The goal of the social-belonging intervention was to convey that the challenges participants experience in college are shared in common with other students.
-To maintain the fidelity of the intervention, our materials were based on and quite similar to the materials in the "social-belonging intervention" guide provided by Walton, Murphy, Logel, Yeager, and The College Transition Collaborative (2017).
+common with other students.
+To maintain the fidelity of the intervention, our materials were based on and quite similar to the materials in the "social-belonging intervention" guide provided by Walton et al. (2017).
 However, as noted above, they were also adapted to the new intervention context to ensure that they were still relevant and meaningful.

-As with all social-belonging interventions, the stories did not focus on students' backgrounds nor their social group memberships (i.e., generation status, race, gender).
-Each story began with a student mentioning a challenge or obstacle, which could be interpreted as a signal of not belonging.
+As with all social-belonging interventions, the stories did not focus on students' backgrounds nor their social group memberships (i.e., generation status, race, gender).17 Each story began with a student mentioning a challenge or obstacle, which could be interpreted as a signal of not belonging.
 The stories then concluded with a description of the student overcoming that obstacle and gaining a sense of belonging.
 Table 2 features key excerpts that illustrate the students' progress toward gaining a sense of belonging.